Children, Young People & Families Practice Programme

 | Placement

-The programme includes an integrated 60-hour placement, delivered in partnership with Insight Youth as the primary placement setting, giving participants experience within a leading specialist therapeutic service for children and young people and purpose-designed environments that fully immerse them in the breadth, depth and possibilities of CYP therapeutic practice.
+The programme includes an integrated 60-hour placement, delivered in partnership with Insight Youth as the primary placement setting.
+This gives participants experience within a leading specialist therapeutic service for children and young people, alongside purpose-designed environments that immerse them in the breadth, depth and possibilities of CYP therapeutic work.

 | Entry requirements

-The programme is intended for qualified counsellors, psychotherapists and mental health practitioners who have already completed core training and are looking to develop their practice with children, young people and families.
+The programme is intended for qualified counsellors and psychotherapists, and other therapeutically trained mental health practitioners, who have completed recognised core therapeutic training and are looking to develop their practice with children, young people and families.

 | Cohort size